Transportation Component

 1. Roadway System

 Background: Plano’s street system is determined by the Thoroughfare Plan, a component of the Comprehensive Plan.
-There are many users of the city’s roadway system, including vehicles, public transit, bicycles, and pedestrians, all competing for the same space.
+There are many users of the city’s roadway system, including those who use vehicles, public transit, bicycles, and walk, all competing for the same space.
 Vehicles will likely remain the primary means of transportation; however additional opportunities should be provided for other modes of transportation to create a safe and efficient system for all users.

 Multimodal roadways, common throughout the US, are designed to provide space to accommodate bicyclists and mass transit while improving pedestrian safety through increased distance from vehicular traffic.
 To prepare for future traffic demands, Plano will develop a multimodal transportation system to improve safety and efficiency of the roadways for all users.
 Future multimodal accommodations should be strategic and meet the needs and priorities of Plano residents, businesses, and institutions.

 Increasingly, technological innovations are being utilized to mitigate traffic congestion.
 Intelligent Transportation Systems (ITS) monitor traffic flow and provide real-time information to drivers of possible delays and alternative routes.
-Innovative projects such as smartphone traffic apps, solar panel roadways and trails, and automated vehicles are changing traffic conditions and will likely affect future mobility.
+Innovative projects such as smartphone traffic apps, smart roadways integrated with sensors and communication technologies, and connected autonomous vehicles are changing traffic conditions and will likely affect future mobility.

 1. Bicycle & Other Micromobility